certara/pyDarwin/docs/Example2.rst

 #.
 The example includes nested tokens.
 The K23~WT token group is nested within the ADVAN token group and the ETAD1LAG token group is nested within the D1LAG group.

 #.
 Nested tokens can result in non-influential tokens.
-For example,if ADVAN2 is selected, the selection of K23~WT tokens will have no effect on the constructed control file.
+For example, if ADVAN2 is selected, the selection of K23~WT tokens will have no effect on the constructed control file.

 ::